 - Comes with carrying case and other accessories for portability

-- User instructions are difficult to understand
+- User instructions can be difficult to understand

 Best For Back Pain